-The number of tons mined outside reserve didn't exceed beyond 15% having only 10.99% as the highest percentage in 2019.
-This newly delineated areas will be included in this year's reserve estimation.
-The company will continue to find ore replacement by delineating new areas with resource/reserve potential.
+The tonnage of the ore mined outside the reserve delineation did not exceed 15%. accounting for only 8.01% in 2020.
+These newly delineated areas will be included in this reserve update.
+The company will continue to explore and develop replacement ore blocks by delineating new areas identified to have signifant potential to be resource/reserve blocks.

 10.3.
-General description of mining, ore beneficiation, concentrate, mineral product market
+General Description of Mining, Ore Beneficiation, Concentrate, Mineral Product Market